 - 2.6.6 The Use of Ballot Sheet

-- 2.6.7 Recording of the Meeting Minutes
+- 2.6.7 Recording of Meeting Minutes

-The Company records that it has informed the shareholders of the voting method, vote counting, and use of ballot sheet prior to the meeting.
-The Company also informs about the name list and the position title of the Directors present at the meeting, Directors who sent their apologies, and questions, answers, replies, opinions, resolution of the meeting for each agenda.
-Voting is divided into agreeing, disagreeing, and abstaining votes.
-All these are recorded in writing in the meeting minutes in details so as to inform shareholders who didn't attend meeting and to recheck on the participation of the Board of Directors in each Shareholder's Meeting.
-In case where any member of the Board of Directors has a stake in a particular agendum, the said member shall not be present at the meeting and therefore has no voting right thereof, except for election voting or voting for removal of a Director.
+The Company keeps a written record of its prior notification to the shareholders regarding voting and vote counting procedures and the use of ballot sheet, which are informed prior to the meeting, including the names and positions of directors attending the meetings, the names of directors absent from the meeting as well as questions and answers, explanations, opinions and resolutions of the meeting by agenda.
+The voting is divided into agree, disagree and abstaining votes.
+All these information are recorded in the meeting minutes in full details so as to inform the shareholders who were absent from the meeting and allow them to verify the participation of the Board of Directors in each Shareholders’ Meeting.
+In the case where any members of the Board have vested interest in any agenda, he or she must leave the meeting and shall have no voting rights thereof, except for the case of voting for election or removal of a Director.

 2.8 Dividend Payment

-2.9 Appointment of the Company’s Auditors and fix the audit fee
+2.9 The Appointment of the Company’s Auditor and Determination of Audit Fees

 3.2 Shareholders' meeting